MultiSafepay/docs/content/payments/methods/banks/bank-transfer/integration-and-testing.md

 ---

+**Note:**

-**Note:** You can't test the following:
+- You can't test the following:
   - Sending a refund API request
   - Sending a direct API request with an IBAN to test different transaction statuses
+- In the live environment it is not possible to accept a refund order.
+This is done automatically.

 {{< /details >}}